A 3rd parent pleads guilty in college admissions scheme

 Ernst has pleaded not guilty to accepting $2.7 million in bribes to designate at least 12 applicants as recruits.

-Semprevivo is an executive at Agoura Hills-based Cydcor, which provides companies with outsourced sales teams.
+Semprevivo was an executive at Agoura Hills-based Cydcor, which provides companies with outsourced sales teams.
+In a Tuesday statement, Cydcor said Semprevivo’s charges “do not live up to our standards.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.